You can find spectacular dive sites all around Grand Cayman, and the East End’s waters are home to some of the very best.

-With a variety of sites including caves and swim-throughs, coupled with superfluous marine life, the East End offers something special for the adventurous diver looking for something different.
+With caves, swim-throughs, and a wealth of marine life, the East End provides something special for the adventurous diver.

 This is a wonderful wall dive, with the top of the wall at 55ft.
 It’s loaded with black sponge outcroppings and a variety of marine life small and large.